-In carrying out his responsibilities, the Provost works with his (Senior) Vice and Associate Provosts, and senior executives, who constitute the Provost’s Advisory Group.
-This group of active scholars, higher education professionals, and experienced administrators help ensure that academic priorities are central to every decision made at NYU.
-Each (Senior) Vice Provost oversees a portfolio of executive offices.
-In addition, each (Senior) Vice Provost also serves as a liaison to designated schools and institutes.
+In carrying out her responsibilities, the Provost works with Vice Provosts and senior executives, a group of active scholars, higher education professionals, and experienced administrators, who help ensure that academic priorities are central to every decision made at NYU.
+Each Vice Provost oversees a portfolio of executive offices.
+In addition, each Vice Provost also serves as a liaison to designated schools and institutes.
 The Provost also consults with University leadership and distinguished faculty working on committees that are advisory to the Provost.